Smokey Bear: Peak in popularity

-Legacy
+Recent history

 For Smokey's 40th anniversary in 1984, he was honored with a U.S. postage stamp, illustrated by Rudy Wendelin, that pictured a cub hanging onto a burned tree.
-The same year, the U.S. Forest Service began to transfer Smokey Bear materials that had been collected from the CFFP campaign to the National Agricultural Library to be maintained in their Special Collections as documentation of the program.
-The National Archives and Records Administration (NARA) transferred their materials concerning Smokey to the NAL's special collections in 1990.
-The NAL continues to accept and maintain donations from various Forest Service offices.
+The same year, the U.S. Forest Service began to transfer Smokey Bear materials that had been collected from the Cooperative Forest Fire Prevention Campaign to the National Agricultural Library to be maintained in their special collections as documentation of the program.
+The National Archives and Records Administration transferred their materials concerning Smokey to the National Agricultural Library's special collections in 1990.
+The library continues to accept and maintain donations from various Forest Service offices.
 The collection consists of posters, proofs, mechanicals, original artwork, motion pictures, sound recordings, and various pieces of memorabilia, some of which are available online; all the pieces are accessible in Beltsville, MD, through the library.

 The commercial for his 50th anniversary portrayed woodland animals about to have a surprise birthday party for Smokey, including a cake with candles.
 Smokey comes blindfolded, smells smoke and not realizing the source is his birthday candles, he uses his shovel to destroy the cake.
 When he takes off his blindfold, he sees that it was a birthday cake for him and apologizes.
 That same year, a poster of the bear with a cake full of extinguished candles was issued.
 It reads "Make Smokey's Birthday Wish Come True".